 Twin Arrows started in 1950 as Padre Canyon Trading Post.
-It's about 20 miles east of Flagstaff off Exit 219 where a $200 million Navajo casino opened in 2013.
+It's about 20 miles east of Flagstaff off Interstate 40 Exit 219 where a $200 million Navajo casino opened in 2013.

 The property on 10 acres of leased state trust land included the Best Little Shop On I-40 and a Valentine Manufacturing Co. diner.

-It is one of an estimated 2,000 of the 10-seat diners built in Wichita, Kan., and trucked to American towns after World War II, according to the Kansas Historical Society.
-There are six known Valentine diners in Arizona.
-Three are operating; one each in Bisbee, Phoenix and Sanders.
-The Twin Arrows, Page and Winslow diners are closed.
+It's one of about 2,000 of the 10-seat diners built in Wichita, Kan., and trucked to American towns after World War II, according to the Kansas Historical Society.

 There are other Valentine diners in Phoenix, Sanders and Winslow.
 Few are still operating.
 A diner in Bisbee is open to guests at the Shady Dell Vintage Trailer Court.
 Another diner was on Route 66 in Flagstaff until 1983 when it was moved to make way for city hall.

 Interstate 40 bypassed Twin Arrows in 1971.
 Reports say Twin Arrows Trading Post, owned by the Hopi Tribe, has been closed since 1998.
 Other recent reports indicate that one of the Twin Arrows has toppled over.
 They need some TLC.